SCRT-HQ/VaporShell/docs/glossary/New-VSCloud9EnvironmentEC2.md

----
-layout: glossary
-title: New-VSCloud9EnvironmentEC2
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCloud9EnvironmentEC2

 ## SYNOPSIS
-Adds an AWS::Cloud9::EnvironmentEC2 resource to the template
+Adds an AWS::Cloud9::EnvironmentEC2 resource to the template.
+The AWS::Cloud9::EnvironmentEC2 resource creates an Amazon EC2 development environment in AWS Cloud9.
+For more information, see Creating an Environment: https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html in the *AWS Cloud9 User Guide*.

 ## SYNTAX